56 Best Things to Do in Japan for an Unforgettable Trip (2025)

 Elsewhere in the park, there are plenty of rides for thrill-seekers including Hollywood Dream and The Flying Dinosaur—the scariest rollercoaster I’ve ever been on!

-The new Super Nintendo World is also amazing.
+Super Nintendo World is also amazing (including the new Donkey Kong Country).
 Note you will likely need a free timed entry ticket (or Express Pass) to enter this area.

 See our favourite Universal Studios Japan rides.